-Status for the period January–June 2014
+Status for the period January–September 2014

 The Ethiopian Dracunculiasis Eradication Program reported 2 new cases after 12 months of reporting zero cases since the last guinea-worm case reported in June 2013 from Abobo District, Gambella Region.